7-8 July 2018

-High speed air breathing propulsion is becoming more prevalent.
-The standard approaches involve turbojets, scramjets, and turbine based combined cycle systems.
+High speed air-breathing propulsion is becoming more prevalent.
+The standard approaches involve turbojets, scramjets, and turbine-based combined cycle systems.
 Emerging cycles include the Japanese ATREX engine (Air Turbo Ramjet Engine with eXpander cycle) and the air-breathing rocket engine, which rely on pre-cooling the air with heat exchangers.
 Additional emerging cycles include pressure gain cycles (Pulse Detonation Engines and Rotating Detonation Engines), Mass Injection Pre-Combustion Cooling (MIPCC), Oxy-Boost which injects oxygen during the cycle, and turbo-ramjets in which the air bypasses the turbojet at high speeds and the afterburner is treated as a ramjet.
-This course is designed to explore these cycles and bring a theoretical understanding of how to apply them and what performance advantages they might have.
+This course is designed to explore these cycles and bring an understanding of how to apply them and what performance advantages they might have.

 - Learn the cycle and performance for the ATREX engine